 Budgeting is the foundation of every successful financial plan.
-A budget helps you identify income and expense sources, allowing you to manage your cash flow accordingly.
-Budgeting aims to maximize your net cash flow by increasing your income sources or reducing unnecessary expenses.
+A budget helps you identify sources of income and expenses, which allows you to manage your cash flow accordingly.
+The goal of budgeting is to maximize your net cash flow by increasing your income sources or reducing unnecessary expenses.

 Creating a Budgeting Worksheet

-We recommend our clients use an excel spreadsheet to update their budget periodically with a few clicks of the mouse.
+We recommend our clients use an excel spreadsheet so that their budget can be updated periodically with a few clicks of the mouse.
 We have an in-house document that identifies just about every monthly/annual expense you could think of, and the spreadsheet will automatically calculate your net cash flow.
 (Let us know if you would like a copy!)

 Maximizing Your Income

 Not everyone has the option to increase their income, but this is the most obvious way to increase your cash flow since income is the beginning of the budgeting equation.
-If you can get a promotion, work extra hours, pick up an additional job, etc., then your overall incoming cash flow should be higher.
-This will give you a cash flow head start and be more flexible with your expenses or savings.
+If you can get a promotion, work extra hours, pick up an extra job, etc., then your overall incoming cash flow should be higher.
+This will give you a cash flow head start and will allow you to be more flexible with your expenses or savings.

 Cutting Unnecessary Expenses